 Life is messy.
 I think we can all agree.
-You’d like to keep all the separate activities—professional life, family, hobbies, friends, travel, politics—in their little boxes, but it’s never easy.
+You’d like to keep all the separate activities—professional life, family, hobbies, friends, travel—in their little boxes, but it’s never easy.
 Things run together, things collide, especially in the age of social media.
-I look at my Facebook posts from five years ago or more, and they’re usually images of food, flowers, and friends.
+I look at my Facebook posts from five years ago or more, and they were usually images of food, flowers, or friends.
 Back then, Facebook was like a byway of the Shire, punctuated by jolly feasts and minor scuffles.
 Now, it’s more like the outskirts of Mordor, filled with spiky rocks and dank swamps—a land of anger and fear.
 In one of the first posts I saw on my feed this morning, someone wrote: “6:28 and my first block of the day.”

 But Garden Rant was never meant to be focused solely on personal gardening practice.
 It was founded so that three (and then four) opinionated gardeners could sound off about garden-related issues that affect the larger world of gardening and the larger world in general.
 Issues like water usage, chemical usage, bad (and even dangerous) gardening advice, discrimination of various sorts, and much more.
 We rarely wrote about our own gardens; we maintained our personal blogs (for a while) for that.

-Rant has changed over the years, but, just as in 2006, the four current Ranters have full, active lives outside of gardening.
-We live in the world and, at times, we address issues that widen beyond gardening—though they could affect it, because, when you think about, it everything affects everything.
-Loosening of regulations regarding dumping, mining, and chemical use or the deportation or blocking of those who work in the gardening industry are all trending issues right now.
-What if all the garden bloggers attending last year’s Toronto meeting had had to be fingerprinted on their way back?
+Rant has changed over the years, but just as in 2006, the four current Ranters have full, active lives outside of gardening.
+We live in the world and, at times, we must address issues that widen beyond gardening—though they could affect it, because, when you think about, it everything affects everything.
+Loosening of regulations regarding dumping, mining, and chemical us or the deportation or blocking of those who work in the gardening industry are all trending issues right now.

-Finally, I recommend a recent post by Saxon Holt, a gardener/photographer who thinks, as I do at times, it’s important to talk about not just his garden, but the planet he gardens on.
+Finally, I recommend a recent post by a gardener/photographer who, as I do at times, thinks it’s important to talk about not just his garden, but the planet he gardens on.